 The terms and conditions of our ability to grant stock options are governed by the TMC Incentive Equity Plan.
 Notably, we have established a sub-plan to the TMC Incentive Equity Plan (the "U.S. Sub-Plan") for the purpose of granting stock options to employees who are residents of the United States or who are or may become subject to U.S. tax.
 Stock options granted under the U.S. Sub-Plan may either be incentive stock options, which are intended to satisfy the requirements of Section 422 of the Code, or non-qualified stock options.
-Incentive stock options may be granted to employees of TMC and its affiliates, and the aggregate fair market value of a Common Share determined at the time of grant with respect to incentive stock options may be granted to our employees, non-employee directors and consultants and our affiliates.
-If an incentive stock option is granted to an individual who owns 10% or less of the fair market value of the Common Shares on the date of grant, and the term of the stock option may not be longer than ten years.
-If an incentive stock option is granted to an individual who owns smore than 10% of the combined voting power of all classes of our stock option may not be less than 110% of the fair market value of the Stock option is granted to an individual who owns on the date of grant, and the term of the stock option may not be longer than ten years.
-If an incentive stock option is granted to an individual who owns more than 10% of the combined voting power of all classes of our stock of or our affiliate, the exercise price of the stock option Shares on the date of grant, and the term of the stock option may not be longer than ten years.
-If an incentive stock option is granted to an individual who owns more than 10% of the fair market value of the Common Shares on the date of grant, and the term of the stock option fair market of an individual who owns more than 10% of the fair market value of the Common Shares on the date of grant.
+Incentive stock options may be granted to employees of TMC and its affiliates, and the aggregate fair market value of a Common Share determined at the time of grant with respect to incentive stock options that are exercisable for the first time by a participant during any calendar year may not exceed \$100,000.
+Non-qualified options may be granted to our employees, non-employee directors and consultants and our affiliates.
+If an incentive stock option is granted to an individual who owns 10% or less of the combined voting power of all classes of our stock or our affiliate, the exercise price of the stock option may not be less than 100% of the fair market value of the Common Shares on the date of grant, and the term of the stock option may not be longer than ten years.
+If an incentive stock option is granted to an individual who owns more than 10% of the combined voting power of all classes of our stock of or our affiliate, the exercise price of the stock option may not be less than 110% of the fair market value of the Common Shares on the date of grant, and the term of the stock option may not be longer than five years.